michellepace/prototype-claude.ai/agent-docs/readme.md

 ## Directory: `./reference-ui`

-The `/reference-ui` directory contains screenshots of the Claude.ai interface this application replicates.
+Contains screenshots of the Claude.ai interface which this application replicates.
 Use for reference during feature implementation:

 * [chat.jpg](./reference-ui/chat.jpg)
 * [navigation.jpg](./reference-ui/navigation.jpg)